 Blue Ocean Robotics, manufacturer of UVD Robots, announced today that it is to supply 37 of its robots to 34 schools, two administrative buildings, and one warehouse in New Mexico.
 The company was selected by the Gallup McKinley County Schools (GMCS) district to use its autonomous UV-C light robots to help fight microorganisms.

-“We wanted a larger, longer-term disinfection solution, that would disinfect the surfaces in our buildings for years to come,” said Gallup McKinley Superintendent Michael Hyatt.
+“We wanted a larger, longer-term disinfection solution, adding a layer of protection that would disinfect the surfaces in our buildings for years to come,” said Gallup McKinley Superintendent Michael Hyatt.

 GMCS is one of the largest geographical school districts in New Mexico, covering a community of many rural areas.
 These areas face infrastructure issues that make virtual learning a challenge for numerous students.
 In fact, many students experience internet connection issues and approximately 1,500 students have no internet at home.
 The district also educates many special education students who learn better in classrooms, making the quick return to in-person instruction a top priority.